ChrisQlasty/Monte-Carlo-pinhole/README.md

 #### ball motion tracking
 ### QP sensor
 The QP abbreviation stands for Quadrant Photodiode.
 It means that the simulated sensor consists of only four pixels.
+In this case the image from the picturebox is less meaningful and the scatter plot should be observed.
+Based on the proportions of illumination level between each of the pixels a position of the light reflecting object can be roughly estimated.
 #### ball motion tracking

 ### Dependencies